 Ans: D. All the above

-2. In terms of better performance in human development, which neighbouring country to India is doing a great job?
+2. In terms of better performance in human development, which neighboring country to India is doing a great job?

 |A. Sri Lanka||B. Nepal|